tfassbender/LegendOfAsamnir2/README.md

 - Create an attack (which is mostly helpfull in cutscenes)
 - Fire events (that are configurable in the map properties) after a delay (also configurable in the map properties)

+### Force objects

+Force objects are objects (sensors - without a mass) that apply a force to all hittable objects that get in contact with them.
+They can for example be used to push away the player or drag him near.
+The properties **pushForce**, **pushForceWhenBlocking** and **pushForceBlockAffected** can be used to configure the force that is applied.
+Negative values for pushForce lead to pulling.
+An example can be found in the level "muspelheim desert" (quicksand).

 ## Maps

 Tiled maps are used to create a map with textures, physics and objects.
 Enemies, Items and game objects can be defined within the map's *objects* layer, like explained in the sections [Enemies](#enemies), [Items](#items) and [Game objects](#game-objects).
 Physics objects (like walls) can be defined in the physics layer of the map. **Note:** The map's physics objects have to be created by polygons with at most *8* points.
 The material of the physics objects must be set in the custom properties of every map object, where the key is called *material* and the name references a material name that is defined in the materials json configuration file: [materials.json](core/assets/config/map/materials.json).
 Within the materials configuratino file the name of the material can be defined, along with the usual box2d physics properties: *density*, *restitution* and *friction*